AhmetBilgin/ClangFormat4J/README.md

     clang-format -dump-config -style=Chromium> .clang-format

-**If no configure file named .clang-format is found, "-style=Chromium" will be passed to clang-format and Chromium style will be used by default.**
+**If no configuration file named .clang-format is found, "-style=Chromium" will be passed to clang-format and Chromium style will be used by default.**